predict-idlab/pyRDF2Vec/CONTRIBUTING.md

 # Contributing

-Thank you for wanting to bring your part to the `pyRDF2Vec` building.
+Thank you for wanting to bring your part to the `pyRDF2Vec` development.
 The project being new, there are many opportunities for contributions:
 1. [**Add a new embedding technique**](#add-a-new-embedding-technique): the field of natural language processing is advancing rapidly.
 As such, many of the techniques used in the original implementation of RDF2Vec were outdated.
-2. [**Add a new walking strategy**](#add-a-new-walking-strategy): add your own custom walking algorithm
+2. [**Add a new walking strategy**](#add-a-new-walking-strategy): add your own custom walking algorithm.
 3. [**Add a new sampling strategy**](#add-a-new-sampling-strategy): heuristically sample when extracting walks for scalability.
 4. [**Improve the online documentation**](#improve-the-online-documentation): correcting spelling mistakes and using